Baililian/Data_structure_and_algorithm_assignment/README.md

 DATA STRUCTURES AND ALGORITHM

-The folder named "Screenshot" contains eleven screenshots of the graphs or the output.
+The "Screenshot" folder contains eleven screenshots of the graphs or the output.

 The folder named "Folder" contains three files.
 The files are "fileOs.py", "numbers.txt", and "result.txt".
   - "fileOs.py" contains the code